caa06d9c/Examples/Terraform/README.md

 region=
 output=json
 ```
-Choose a scenario and adopt `variables.tf` for your needs
+Choose a scenario and adapt `variables.tf` for your needs.

 # Execution